 That 30 day reset completely shifted how I thought about food, how I thought about my body, how I thought about body weight, how I thought about success with some of my health efforts and goals.
 It shifted something in me permanently.
 Not only that, but it totally helped me dial in what healthy eating should look like for me.
 So when those 30 days were up, I found that brings them food groups back in.
 Stuff that I used to eat every single day caused me so much digestive distress that they just weren’t worth it.
 I’m looking at dairy.
 I was eating so much low-fat cottage cheese and like so many cheese sticks and never realized how sluggish and bloated they made me feel until I did my first Whole30 other foods that I brought back in.
 It turns out weren’t an issue at all like rice or corn tortillas.

 Also, you couldn’t pay me to drink a glass of wine.
 I had no idea how much alcohol was impacting my mood, my sleep, just how good I felt and it turns out I didn’t miss it anywhere near as much as I thought I would.
 In fact, after this 30 day experiment, I felt so good that I didn’t want to do anything to jinx how amazing I felt.
 So I kept most of my meals in line with the Whole30 rules.
-I didn’t want to go back to feeling the way I used to and at this point it was really easy just to keep eating mostly Whole30 compliant.
+I didn’t want to go back to feeling the way I used to and at this point it was really easy just to keep eating mostly Whole30 compatible.
 Now my co founder had a similarly transformational experience with his experiment in terms of energy and sleep, but he also experienced some physical benefits.
 So his skin, which had always been temperamental, did clear up quite a bit.

 But second, the chronic shoulder pain that had been plaguing him for months disappeared.
 So we both had these overlapping but very different experiences with this 30 day experiment.
 Fast forward to two months later, I’m still mostly eating this way.
 I’ve brought some stuff back in that I know works for me, but like the bulk of my mails are still Whole30 and I am still reaping the benefits and telling anyone who would listen about what I had done and how amazing I felt.
 And I asked a girlfriend, do you think people might want to try this?
 And she was like, yeah, I think they would.
 So I had this CrossFit training blog at the time called urban gets diesel.
 Yes, that’s what it was called.
 And I typed up a summary of the program and a rough set of rules on this training blog and I invited people to take the program on starting July 1st a few hundred people were like, yeah, I would try that.
 And so in July, 2009 I led them through what was to become the very first group, Whole30 and the comments of my blog.
 And at the end, those 30 days when they experienced remarkably similar life changing results to me and my co founder, I knew we were onto something and that was the birth of the Whole30 as you know it.
 So now that you know that backstory, let’s get into the meat of the Whole30 what it is, how it works and how you do it.